• Home

 6. Use retargeting

-Equally, if not more important than targeting is retargeting, which too many advertisers neglect to do even when they are eligible.
+Equally, if not more important than targeting, is retargeting, which too many advertisers neglect to do even when they are eligible.
 Google says that only 2-4% of site visits result in a transaction, so it’s important to retarget those who visited your site to drive them back to your page to hopefully make a conversion.
+This will work differently once Google has deprecated third-party cookies.
+But it’s very useful now.

 Google Ads optimization - Graphic showing how retargeting works